 Why would anyone in their right mind publicly contradict the Word of God?
 Pride and unbelief.
 Notice that although the captain doubted Elisha’s word, it didn’t stop the prophecy from being fulfilled, it only ensured that he wouldn’t partake in the manifestation.

-The next day, when a full supply of food was available, the captain was trampled at the gate by people rushing in to buy it.
+The next day, when a full supply of food was available, the people rushing in to buy it trampled the captain at the gate.
 He saw the completion of the prophetic word, but he couldn’t participate in the blessing.